Skip to content

 When replacing suspension or steering parts

 If you have to replace your struts, inner or outer tie rod ends, or other alignable components, you must also have an alignment completed in order for all the wheels to point in the proper direction.
-Sometimes you may want to raise or lower your vehicle by inserting a lift kit or lowering kit, it is always a "must-do" to have an alignment performed at that time.
-Notice the broken coil spring on this rear strut assembly (pictured above).
+Sometimes you may want to raise or lower your vehicle by inserting a lift kit or lowering kit, it is always a “must-do” to have an alignment performed at that time.